-An Audio call is a communication between two or more people using a phone system or other real-time communication technology that transmits sound.
-Audio calls can be made using various devices, including traditional landline phones, mobile phones, and VoIP (Voice over Internet Protocol) systems that use the internet to transmit calls.
+An Audio call is communication between two or more people using a phone system or other real-time communication technology that transmits sound.
+Audio calls can be made using various devices, including traditional landline phones, mobile phones, and VoIP (Voice over Internet Protocol) systems that use the Internet to transmit calls.
 Today, an Audio Call also allows for additional features, such as sending text messages or sharing files during the call.

-Why Create an Audio Call with ZEGOCLOUD?
+How to Build an Audio Call App with ZEGOCLOUD

 Creating an Audio call using the ZEGOCLOUD Voice Call SDK is straightforward.
 In fact, it comes with various tools that can be used to implement and set up scalable single and audio conference call functionality.